 If you really want to get to know a city you have to explore more than just the official sights.
 Meet the locals, visit the markets, sample the food – and browse through the stores.
 Not the ubiquitous franchise stores that make one city look like the other.
 But the individual stores that have been family-owned and -operated for generations.
 They not only preserve traditional crafts, but also tell stories that form an integral part of the city’s history.
 Unlike many other destinations, there still is an amazing variety of emblematic stores in Palma.

 The administration catalogs these stores and designates them as Comercios Emblemáticos.
-The following are among the most beautiful, kind of a Top 10 emblematic stores in Palma:
+The following are among the most beautiful, kind of a best-of emblematic stores in Palma:

 Ca Donya Àngela is the oldest haberdashery in Palma.
 Run by the same family since 1685.
 In the past, many of Palma’s tailors bought whatever they needed for their craft here.
 Today, you can still find a wide range of buttons, needles and yarns, but also ties, stockings and fans.
 You can’t miss the store just across the street of one of the most beautiful Modernist buildings next to Plaça Major.